-BRASS BUTT CAP: Recommended for Models 12 and 13 only.
+BRASS BUTT CAP: Recommended (at extra cost) for Models 12 and 13 only.
 May help to balance the already blade-heavy knife.
 (On other models, this tends to unbalance the knife.)

 DURALUMIN BUTT CAP: Standard on leather handles.
-Can be fitted to any stag, ivorite, micarta, ebony or other wooden handle.
+Can be fitted at extra cost to any stag, ivorite, Micarta, or wooden handle.
 (See illustration below.)